mattrei/aframe-tangram-terrain-component/README.md

 #### `tangram-terrain` component

-This component obtains a heightmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the `style` specification.
-The heightmap is used as a `displacement` map and so is used in conjunction with GPU picking technique to obtain fast height results.
-Has Level-of-Detail (LOD) feature both on texture and geometry.
+This component obtains a normalmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the `style` specification.
+The normlmap is used both as a `displacement` map and if wanted also a a `normalmap`.
+By using the _GPU picking technique_ everything is done on the shader for height calculation.
+Offers Level-of-Detail (LOD) using buffer geometry draw ranges.

-_Note that unfortunately no bathymetry data is included in the public terrain data!_

 ##### Schema
 | Property | Description | Default Value |